braintelligencePL/online-store-clean-architecture/README.md

 <br>

 We also introduced functional **error handling**.
-Our domain has `Either<OfferError, OfferResponse>` which is pretty much self-explanatory. `Either.left` is some known error and `Either.right` is the correct value.
-Important thing is that left side of the `Either` is known error that is represented by `sealed class OfferError()`.
-In other words we only have restricted `OfferErrors` that our domain can generate.
-There is only room for the things we expected.
-No room for NullPointerExceptions and other not expected Exceptions.
-Generally we want simple, clear errors that we expected might happen.
+Our domain has `Either<OfferError, OfferResponse>`.

+`Either.left` is some known error.

+`Either.right` is the correct value.

+Left side of the `Either` is known error that is represented by `sealed class OfferError()`.
+In other words we only have restricted set of classes that our domain can generate.
+There is only room for the things we expect.
+That structure will generate simple and clear error to the frontend developer.

 ```json
 {